EconomicsDesign/businessknowledgemanagement/README.md

    - Business segment (colour-coded)
    - Upload date and file information
    - AI categorisation confidence
+   - Delete button (trash icon) for document removal
 3. Filter documents by business segment using the dropdown
 4. Click "Filter" to apply segment filtering
+5. **Delete documents**: Click the trash icon and confirm to permanently remove documents

 ### Using the Chat Assistant
 1. Navigate to the **Chat Assistant** tab